Is your move to France actually ready?

 This is the question that worries financially independent Americans, retirees, and remote workers, and the answer for most is no, but the thresholds are worth knowing.
 The cotisation subsidiaire maladie (CSM), informally called the PUMa tax, can apply to residents whose professional income is low and whose capital income is high.
 It is not a fee for joining PUMa.
 It is a contribution that targets a specific profile.

 Using the official 2026 figures, the annual social security ceiling (PASS) is 48,060 euros.
 The CSM can apply when your professional income is below 20 percent of the PASS (9,612 euros in 2026) and your capital income exceeds 50 percent of the PASS (24,030 euros in 2026), with the contribution applied at 6.5 percent only to the portion of capital income above that 24,030 euro threshold.
 Crucially, people whose income is mainly replacement income such as pensions, unemployment, or disability benefits are in principle not concerned, which is why most American retirees living on Social Security or a pension are not caught by it.
 The thresholds and mechanics are detailed by Urssaf, which administers the contribution and sends the assessment in the fourth quarter based on the prior year's income.
+The order matters more than the paperwork here, and a consulting call is where to get your CPAM sequence right the first time.

 Because this interacts directly with your US tax position, treat it as a cross-border question, not a French one alone.
 Our guide to US taxes when you live in France covers how French residency and contributions sit alongside your IRS obligations.